With the Gay Pride season well and truly upon us, 2022 is going to be a bumper Pride year. It's 50

 coloured wings.

-your comfort and joy and (of course) Pride in your sexuality and community.
+comfort and joy and (of course) Pride in my sexuality and community.
 For me,

-contemplating the tattoo made me realize that I had truly found my way past any
+contemplating the tattoo made me realise that I had truly found my way past any

 shame associated with being gay.
 It was one of the most liberating experiences of my life.

 However, like any tattoo, I don't suggest that it's right for everyone.
-Also, I think
+If you are thinking

-anyone thinking about a Pride tattoo consider some way of personalizing the design.
+about having a Pride tattoo find a way to individualise the design.

 Every tattoo should be a personal expression and combining a rainbow theme with